ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

   </tr>

   <caption style="caption-side:bottom;">
     Table 3.
-Describes the filter attributes for {{site.data.keyword.keymanagementserviceshort}} metrics.
+Describes the scope filters for {{site.data.keyword.keymanagementserviceshort}} metrics.
   </caption>
 </table>

 Due to {{site.data.keyword.mon_short}} limitations, you will only be able to see the values in the dropdown filters for up to 6 hours at a time.
+You can manually type in value into scope variables to use scope filters for given time periods.
 {: note}

 ## Default Dashboards